WebAssembly/spec/document/core/syntax/instructions.rst

 .. note::
    Future version of WebAssembly might provide memory instructions with 64 bit address ranges.

-The |CURRENTMEMORY| instruction returns the current size of a memory.
+The |MEMSIZE| instruction returns the current size of a memory.
-The |GROWMEMORY| instruction grows memory by a given delta and returns the previous size, or :math:`-1` if enough memory cannot be allocated.
+The |MEMGROW| instruction grows memory by a given delta and returns the previous size, or :math:`-1` if enough memory cannot be allocated.
 Both instructions operate in units of :ref:`page size <page-size>`.

 .. note::